MoeBuTa/moebuta.github.io/_posts/2023/2023-09-21-reviews-on-deloitte-digital-interview.md

 Yesterday I just completed a digital interview from Deloitte.
 Previously I just directly being rejected by them right after I applied from the position.
 So this is the first time I received a digital interview invitation from Deloitte, which is a good experience for me to learn and practice my interview skills.
+The position I applied for is [Tax - Research and Development - Gi3 - 2024 Graduate Program (Perth)][Tax].

 ## About the digital interview